ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 <img src="/Packets-writeup/img/img8.PNG"><br>
 #### Q3: What was thr source IP of the above packet?

-after after you locate that package look at the third column of the the list (the third column is for the souce IP).
+after you locate that package look at the third column of the list (the third column is for the source IP).
 <img src="/Packets-writeup/img/img9.PNG"><br>
 #### Q4: What was thr destination IP of the above packet?

-after after you locate that package look at the fourth column of the the list (the fourth column is for the destination IP).
+after you locate that package look at the fourth column of the list (the fourth column is for the destination IP).
 #### Q5: What is the length of the packet?

-after after you locate that package look at the sixth column of the the list (the sixth column is for the length).
+after you locate that package look at the sixth column of the list (the sixth column is for the length).
 <img src="/Packets-writeup/img/img10.PNG"><br>
 #### Q6: In which country standard time was the packet captured?